 The injustices faced by the Roma people (Gypsies) may be the major human rights issue in Europe today.
-Who the Roma are and where they come from is a topic of some debate, but throughout their history the Roma have been subjected to persecution, forced assimilation, enslavement and even genocide.
+Who the Roma are and where they come from is a topic of some debate, but throughout their history, the Roma have been subjected to persecution, forced assimilation, enslavement and even genocide.
 Roma continue to face rejection, mistrust, fear and violence from the dominant culture.
-The situation of Roma presents challenges to European society and the church.
+The situation of the Roma presents challenges to European society and the church.

 In addition, in post-Communist Central Europe, our Lutheran partner churches are exploring what it means to be church in a post-modern age, when “Christendom” is no more.
 Not unlike the ELCA, Central European Lutheran churches face the reality of growing secularism and materialism in the surrounding culture, as well as increasing ethnic and religious diversity in the larger population.
 Lutheran congregations and their associated educational and diaconal ministries continue working to further God’s mission in these uncharted waters.

 The ELCA administers the Central Europe program in partnership with the Lutheran Church in Hungary, The Slovak Evangelical Church of the Augsburg Confession in Serbia, The Ecumenical Humanitarian Organization, and The Center for Youth Integration.
 ELCA young adults are selected to serve in Central Europe at the Discernment, Interview and Placement Event, with country and placement assignments determined in late spring/early summer.

 YAGM Central Europe volunteers are part of a Lutheran worshiping community.
 Each volunteer serves with Lutheran diaconal or educational ministries as well as non-profits and Lutheran ministries that empower Roma communities.
 Each young adult becomes involved in congregational and community life.
 In each unique context, volunteers are connected explicitly or implicitly with members of Roma communities.